warncke/immutable-app-component/README.md

         ...
     }

-`postBind` is called with the component instance and a data object containing information about the bind. `postBind` will not be called if the bind failed.
+`postBind` is called with a data object containing information about the bind.
+`postBind` will not be called if the bind failed.
 The return value of `postBind` is ignored.

 #### postGet